 White Hall is a very small city located in the state of Illinois.
 With a population of 2,201 people and just one neighborhood, White Hall is the 549th largest community in Illinois.
-Much of the housing stock in White Hall was built prior to World War II, making it one of the older and more historic cities in the country.
+White Hall has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in White Hall, you'll notice that it is more blue-collar than most other communities in America.
-35.67% of White Hall’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+White Hall is a blue-collar town, with 35.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, White Hall is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in White Hall who work in sales jobs (12.00%), food service (11.78%), and teaching (6.57%).

-The percentage of people in White Hall with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.89% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in White Hall is quite a bit lower than the national average among all cities of 21.84%: just 12.89% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in White Hall in 2022 was $26,671, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,684 for a family of four.
 However, White Hall contains both very wealthy and poor people as well.